 Are you familiar with retinal tears?
 These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

-If you want to learn more about retinal tears and how to identify as well as treat them, we’ll go over all of that here today.
+If you want to learn more about retinal tears or detachments and how to identify as well as treat them, we’ll go over all of that here today.

 What are retinal tears?